Information for professionals

 3. What will you do next time?

-Check out the scenarios below for ideas on how to learn from a slip up.
+Check out the scenarios below for ideas on how to learn from the experience.

 "I gave-in to strong cravings or felt restless and irritable."